A Springer Timeline

 2000 - Springer's Board of Trustees purchases the Holy Angels church and convent, which enlarges the current property to six acres.

 2002 – Playground renovated with a grant from the Dater Foundation.

 2005 – Springer hosts first Be Our Guest Day, inviting relatives and special friends to visit students at school.

 2005 – Center receives C4C (Collaborating for Collaboration) grant, establishing a working relationship with the University of Cincinnati to train area pre-service teachers in learning disabilities.

 2007 – A successful $5.2 million capital campaign makes possible renovations to the gym, cafeteria, lobby and front office, along with classroom upgrades, and greatly expands Springer financial aid program.

 2008 – Oliver Gale Washington Academy is launched, giving Springer students an opportunity to visit our nation’s capital.

 2011 – Springer celebrates its 40th anniversary.

-2012 – One-to-One Laptop program launched in Middle School.
+2012 – One-to-One Laptop program launches in Middle School.

-2012 – Dr. Russell Barkley brought to Cincinnati through partnership with Cincinnati Children's Hospital Medical Center.
+2012 – Dr. Russell Barkley is brought to Cincinnati through partnership with Cincinnati Children's Hospital Medical Center.